Being a realtor is not about buying and selling houses.

 “…gives me access to the City’s most motivated home buyers.” – Telling sellers she can easily access motivated buyers is like dangling a carrot in front of them.

 “…team of experts can consistently provide.” – This gives the impression that everything will be taken care of, and taken care of well.
 It provides a sense of relief to the prospect.

-“I attribute my success not only to my passion for real estate, but also to my intuition regarding the psychology of buying and selling.” – The fact that she understands the psychology of buying and sellings screams, “HERE’S A PRO!”
+“I attribute my success not only to my passion for real estate but also to my intuition regarding the psychology of buying and selling.” – The fact that she understands the psychology of buying and selling screams, “HERE’S A PRO!”